 The Tune knob lets you tune Virtual Pianist up and down by half a semitone or 50 cents.
 The cent scale is how you usually tune an instrument in a DAW.
-If you should want to tune Virtual Pianist to certain Hz tunings, here's a reference (see table on the next page):
+If you should want to tune Virtual Pianist to certain Hz tunings, here's a reference (see table below):